 Your bio is a place to add a lil SEO to your account while also showing a lil bit of personality – which is why it’s key to have a bit of fun.

-What I mean by fun is that you need to take a few risks and directly target your audiences – such as stay at home moms or female entrepreneurs.
+What I mean by fun is that you need to take a few risks and directly target your audiences – such as stay-at-home moms or female entrepreneurs.

 Not only will adding it in increase your chances of ranking for those keywords, but users will know exactly what you’re here for.

 With everything you have to pay attention to (and optimize) on Pinterest, your Pinterest profile shouldn’t seem too bad!
 Your profile should be updated regularly, but not too often that it seems like you’re inconsistent.
 I cover everything you need to know in this free downloadable Pinterest checklist!

 Designing an easily adaptable profile to begin with will be your best bet when getting Pinterest traffic down the road.